 The UConn Police Department would make the old farm house home until a Public Safety complex was built in the early 1990’s.
 The new Public Safety building would open and host its first police department “Roll Call” at 4:00 PM on February 1, 1992.

 The UConn Police Department would eventually open Police Department branch offices at the Avery Point campus in Groton, as well as the Hartford School of Law.
 As the University of Connecticut continued to grow and additional regional campuses would begin to open across the state, the Police Department began staffing a regional campus Police Department branch office in 1998 at the Stamford campus located in downtown Stamford and the Waterbury campus in 2004 located in downtown Waterbury.
-A new Downtown Hartford campus is scheduled to open in the fall of 2017, which will create an entirely new Police Department branch office.
+A new Downtown Hartford campus opened in the fall of 2017, which created an entirely new Police Department branch office.